-Congrats to Clearwater Beach, named No. 1 in the U.S. on TripAdvisor's list of Top Beaches for 2016 and the only beach in America to make TripAdvisor's list of Top 25 in the World.
+Congrats to Clearwater Beach for taking TripAdvisor's top beach in 2016 and No. 4 in 2017.
+It's the only beach in America to make TripAdvisor's list of Top 25 in the World in 2016.

 The awards don't stop there.
 Travel + Leisure recently names St. Pete/Clearwater as one of its top Five U.S. Summer Trip Ideas, describing Clearwater Beach as "one of the most desireable summer getaways."
 Then there's the long list of 2015 awards from USA Today, whose readers ranked four area beaches (Clearwater Beach, Pass-A-Grille, Fort De Soto Park and Caladesi Island State Park) in its Top 10 in Florida.